scottfu001/docker-php-fpm-ubuntu/README.md

-This is base on Ubuntu 18.04 nad ahs the following modules with it
+This is base on Ubuntu 18.04 and has the following modules with it

 PHP version is 7.2 and build from official Ubuntu repo